pyOpenSci/python-package-guide/documentation/repository-files/intro.md

 [Snyk](https://snyk.io/advisor/python) is another well-known company that keeps tabs on package health.
-Below you can see a similar evaluation of files in the Github repo as a measure of community health.
+Below you can see a similar evaluation of files in the GitHub repo as a measure of community health.

 ```{figure} /images/moving-pandas-python-package-snyk-health.png
 ---